How Solar Screen Shades Work

 - UV Protection

-High performance solar screen fabrics are designed to outperform light and dark fabrics when a project requires excellent heat control, glare control, UV protection and view through characteristics.
-High performance fabrics like SilverScreen and EnviroScreen have a highly reflective exterior regardless of the room-side color.
+High performance solar screen fabrics are designed to outperform light and dark fabrics when a project requires excellent heat control, glare control, UV protection and view-through characteristics.
+High performance fabrics like SilverScreen have a highly reflective exterior regardless of the room-side color.
 Metallized high performance fabrics are able to provide low visible light transmittance (VLT) values in combination with low shading coefficient (SC) values, independent of color.
-Typical light and dark colored solar screen provide a dedicated solution where one or two criteria are required or deemed the most important.
+Typical light and dark-colored solar screen provide a dedicated solution where one or two criteria are required or deemed the most important.